Fort Ouiatenon: Twentieth century

 The ruins of the old fort were lost, and the land became a farm in the 20th century.

-The site of Fort Ouiatenon was discovered and confirmed archaeologically in the late 1960s.
+The site of Fort Ouiatenon was discovered and confirmed archaeologically in the late 1960s, but without the framework of James H. Kellar, an earlier investigator of the site.
 The Ouiatenon Preserve is located about a mile west of the Fort Ouiatenon Historical Park along South River Road and the Wabash River.
 It contains the site of the original 1700s era Fort Ouiatenon and nearly 200 acres of land surrounding it.
 In 1970 the site was placed on the National Register of Historic Places by the U.S. Department of the Interior.

-In 1930, a replica of Fort Ouiatenon was built by a local physician named Richard Wetherill.
-Since few useful records of the original structure exist, the replica is mostly confabulation.
-The Daughters of the American Revolution had placed a small commemorative marker near this spot in 1909.
+In 1930, a local physician named Richard Wetherill built what he thought was a replica of the fort's blockhouse on land about a mile east of the fort's true location.
+The Daughters of the American Revolution, also mistaken about the fort's true location, had placed a small commemorative marker near this spot in 1909.
+Since few useful records of the original structure exist, the reconstruction is mostly conjecture and not accurate.
 Dr. Wetherill's blockhouse was actually patterned after those more typical of British fortifications (using horizontal logs) and does not match the style or type of construction of the original Fort Ouiatenon (with vertical logs).
-The replica blockhouse is now the focal point of Fort Ouiatenon Historical Park.
+The blockhouse is now the focal point of Fort Ouiatenon Historical Park.
 Today, the Fort Ouiatenon Blockhouse Museum is open to tourists in the summer and is the location of the annual Feast of the Hunters' Moon.
 Many rare artifacts from the original Fort Ouiatenon are displayed by the Tippecanoe County Historical Association during the Feast.